Computing the Lie algebra of the differential Galois group: the reducible case: Introduction

-\textbf{General algorithms for computing reduced forms.} The strategy of the last years to make effective calculations is to compute a reduced form of the differential system.
-This, in turn, provides the Lie algebra of the differential Galois group.
+\textbf{General algorithms for computing reduced forms.} In the last decade, a strategy has been developed to compute the Lie algebra, instead of the Galois group, by computing a reduced form of the differential system.
 The Kolchin-Kovacic reduction theorems appear in the Kovacic program on the inverse problem \cite{Ko69a,Ko71a} and in works of Kolchin on the logarithmic derivative \cite{Ko73a,Kol99a}.
-Further studies of Lie-Kolchin reduction methods are carried by D. Blazquez and J.-J. Morales in \cite{BlMo10a,BlMo12a}.
+Further studies of Lie-Kolchin reduction methods are carried out by D. Blazquez and J.-J. Morales in \cite{BlMo10a,BlMo12a}.
 As a computation strategy, reduced forms are used in \cite{ApWe11a,ApWe12b,ApDrWe16a} (the strategy in \cite{NgPu10a} is also related to this approach).
 A characterization of reduced forms in terms of invariants is proposed in \cite{ApCoWe13a}; the latter paper also contains a decision procedure for putting the system into reduced form when the Galois group is reductive.
 A more elaborate, and much more efficient, algorithm is given in \cite{BaClDiWe16a} in the case of an absolutely irreducible system. \\

-\textbf{Some motivations for reductions of reducible systems.} In several papers on differential Galois theory, the case of a reducible system is often brushed aside for two bad reasons.
+\textbf{Some motivations for reductions of reducible systems.} In papers on differential Galois theory, the case of a reducible system is sometimes brushed aside for two reasons.
 First, if one solves the irreducible diagonal blocks, then the full system can be solved by variation of constants.
 Second, a generic system is irreducible anyway so it may seem futile, at first glance, to spend energy on rare reducible systems.

-Regarding the first objection, it would require to first solve irreducible systems, construct a big Picard-Vessiot extension; variation of constants would imply the computation of integrals of transcendental functions.
+Regarding the first objection, it would require to first solve irreducible systems, and then construct a big Picard-Vessiot extension; variation of constants would then require the computation of integrals of transcendental functions.
 Namely, in the above notations, a fundamental matrix is

+where $S$ denotes the lower triangular block in $A$.
 In contrast, the approach developed here uses essentially rational solutions of linear differential systems with coefficients in the base field; in return, it may actually be used to study properties of integrals of holonomic transcendental functions, see \cite{Be01a}.
 Indeed, a reduced form gives us all algebraic relations between these integrals of holonomic functions; in particular, we will obtain a basis of transcendental integrals to express all the other ones. \\